pyladiesmelbourne/ides-of-march/atom-demo.md

 # Atom demo

-Here's a quick demo of using some of the functionality that Atom has for Python development, by a long-time Atom and vi(m) user and Python newbie.
-This demo mostly uses Atom's core editor functionality (with some packages) and not packages that implement IDE features.
+Here's a demo of some of the functionality that Atom has for Python development, by a long-time Atom and vi(m) user and Python newbie.
+This demo mostly uses Atom's core editor functionality (with some packages), not the full-blown [Atom IDE](https://ide.atom.io/) which [requires Python language server](https://atom.io/packages/ide-python).

 [Atom](https://atom.io/) was built by GitHub using the [Electron](https://electronjs.org/) framework which also powers VS Code and some other apps you may have heard of/used.